YaseenAlk/mechanical_turk/README.md

+#Todo list
+Things we couldn't get to will be listed here.
 # ---------------
 # This README is still a work in progress and should be completed soon.
 Sorry for the inconvenience
 # ---------------